 Second Harvest’s Park-It Market visits senior centers and senior housing in Orange County, allowing seniors to “shop” items displayed in the specially equipped van.

-We’re also investing in ways to help prepare a workforce that will be able to meet the needs of a growing number of seniors.
+Investing in Tomorrow We’re also investing in ways to help prepare a workforce that will be able to meet the needs of a growing number of seniors.
 SCAN recently awarded $50,000 in scholarships to 10 students enrolled in the College of Health and Human Services at Long Beach State University.
 The scholarships include a service component to ensure students gain valuable experience working with and caring for older adults.